UK-IPOP/drug-extraction/README.md

 - A command line tool (available via cargo install)
 - A core Rust library for parsing strings and comparing them to common drugs
   - This is also configurable for custom search options and integration with the popular [RxNorm](https://www.nlm.nih.gov/research/umls/rxnorm/index.html) library from the National Library of Medicine ([NLMS](https://www.nlm.nih.gov))
-  - This also contains web assembly bindings
-- A website utilizing the core Web Assembly bindings
+- A website containing a smaller feature-set

 > **The command-line application will always be given priority bug and feature support as it is the most versatile.
 The website will always come second as it is simply a thin interface-wrapper around the CLI/Core libraries for non-technical researchers.
 Core library development will be driven _strongly_ by the needs of the CLI and thus may introduce breaking changes so please be sure to pin your version.**
 >